dheffren/frankensteinNet/README.md

     This is where diagnostics are saved.
     The logger contains ways of saving the plot and sany scalars you might want to keep.
 There's a whole fiasco about dynamic vs static naming.

+    Diagnostics are a very important thing in the current setup - they update automatically based on what's in the diagnostics/ folder, so you don't have to manually specify them.

+    However, currently they require a bit of work on the "naming" convention and getting them set up in their own file, and the relation with the csv in logger.